Aryan27-max/barclays/README.md

 - [ ] Docker containerization
 - [ ] Performance optimization (code splitting, lazy loading)
 - [ ] Accessibility audit and improvements

 ---

-## 🤝 Contributing

-This is a hackathon prototype, but contributions are welcome!

-### How to Contribute

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### Code Style

-- Follow existing TypeScript conventions
-- Use functional components and hooks
-- Keep components under 300 lines
-- Add comments for complex logic
-- Use meaningful variable names

----